ronin-rb/ronin-rb.github.io/site/contribute/index.md

 Style
 -----

-Inorder to keep the source-code of <project-title /> clean and readable, those who wish to contribute code to Ronin should review the project [coding style guide-lines](style.html).
+Inorder to keep the source-code of Ronin clean and readable, those who wish to contribute code to Ronin should review the project [coding style guide-lines](style.html).